belhaddo/jroxy/README.md

 When a request is received:

-1. JRoxy determines the target upstream service using the `Host` header.
+1. JRoxy determines the target downstream service using the `Host` header.
 2. It queries the **Service Registry** for available instances of that service.
 3. The **LoadBalancer** selects an instance based on the configured load-balancing strategy.
 4. The request is then proxied to the selected instance.